Bi2Te_xSe_y series studied by resistivity and thermopower

-In this paper we study the detailed thermoelectric properties of bismuth chalcogenides to clarify the relation between the composition and position of the Fermi level.
-We investigate ten different compositions of the Bi$_2$Te$_{3-x}$Se$_x$ series, where Se content is tuned from $x=0$ to 3.
-We find that thermopower $S(T)$ may be semi-quantitatively explained by the standard extrinsic semiconductor model.\cite{goldsmid64} Most importantly, thermopower shows that tuning Te/Se content leads to a steady shift of chemical potential, from the valence band in the p-type Bi$_2$Te$_3$, to the conduction band in the n-type Bi$_2$Se$_3$.
-The highest value of the thermopower is found at $x=1$ and it corresponds to the lowest Fermi temperature.
+Bi$_2$Te$_{3-x}$Se$_x$ are a family of narrow-band semiconductors, well known since the 1950's for their exceptional thermoelectric properties.\cite{goldsmid64} Bi$_2$Te$_3$ has the highest known thermoelectric figure of merit $zT$ at room temperature, and is widely used in room-temperature thermoelectric applications.
+Recently, bismuth chalcogenides were rediscovered within the novel context of topological insulators.\cite{zhang09,wang11} The surface states in Bi$_2$Te$_{3-x}$Se$_x$ are simple since only one Dirac cone crosses the band gap.\cite{hasan09,valla12} However, in spite of a reasonably large band gap ($200 - 300$~meV), bulk conductivity of known bismuth chalcogenides is relatively high and hinders the observation of topological surface states, even in the most compensated compound Bi$_2$Te$_2$Se.\cite{ren10,akrap12} Throughout this series, the Fermi level is found either within the conduction or valence band.
+In this paper we study the detailed temperature dependence of the resistivity $\rho(T)$ and thermoelectric power $S(T)$ of bismuth chalcogenides to clarify the relation between the composition and position of the Fermi level, and to address the possible role of the surface states in the thermoelectricity of these compounds.
+We investigate nine different compositions of the Bi$_2$Te$_{3-x}$Se$_x$ series, where Se content is tuned from $x=0$ to 3.
+The thermopower $S(T)$ may be semi-quantitatively explained by the standard extrinsic semiconductor model.\cite{goldsmid64} $S(T)$ shows that tuning Te/Se content leads to a steady shift of chemical potential, from the valence band in the p-type Bi$_2$Te$_3$, to the conduction band in the n-type Bi$_2$Se$_3$.
+The highest value of the thermopower is found at $x=0.9$ and it corresponds to the lowest Fermi temperature.
+For this composition, two electronic contributions are needed to describe both $\rho(T)$ and $S(T)$ at low temperatures.
+While this is consistent with the effect of topological surface states, it is more likely that the charged defects in the material lead to nearly resonant hopping and thus shortcut the conduction at low temperatures.